suspicious-cow/token_counter/README.md

 A modular Python system for comparing token usage and outputs across multiple Large Language Model (LLM) providers: OpenAI, Google Gemini, Anthropic Claude, and xAI Grok.

+**Focus**: This tool analyzes **text-based inputs and outputs only**.
+It does not handle multimodal features like image processing, vision capabilities, or audio generation.

 ## Features

-- **Multi-Provider Support**: OpenAI GPT-4, Google Gemini, Anthropic Claude, and xAI Grok
+- **Multi-Provider Support**: OpenAI GPT-4, Google Gemini, Anthropic Claude, and xAI Grok (text generation only)
 - **Official Token Counts**: Uses each provider's official API token counts (not estimates)
 - **Cost Calculations**: Detailed cost breakdown using current pricing for each provider
+- **Text-Only Analysis**: Focused on text input/output token analysis and cost comparisons
 - **Centralized Configuration**: Easy prompt and model customization in `config.py`
 - **CSV Export**: Raw data output for analysis and visualization
 - **Experiment Summaries**: Comprehensive reports with cost analysis and failed call tracking